project-everest/everparse/doc/3d-lang.rst

-This data format is very similar to a C type description, where ``UINT16`` denotes the type of unsigned 16-bit integers, represented as little-endian; with the addition of the ``entrypoint`` keyword, which tells 3d to expose a validator to the final user.
+This data format is very similar to a C type description, where ``UINT16`` denotes the type of unsigned 16-bit integers, represented as little-endian; with the addition of the ``entrypoint`` keyword, which tells 3d to expose the validator for the type to the final user.

 Once we run ``3d`` with this file, we obtain several files: